Shadows-Development/ShadowJar/README.md

 # **ShadowJar - Minecraft Server Jar Builder**
-ShadowJar is an **open-source Minecraft server jar builder** that automates fetching and compiling different Minecraft server types like **Spigot, Paper, Forge, and Fabric**.
-It includes a versioning API, automatic updates, and customizable build storage.
+ShadowJar is an **open-source Minecraft server jar builder** designed for **developers, server administrators, and companies** who need a **self-hosted, reliable solution** for fetching and compiling different Minecraft server versions without relying on external APIs.

+With ShadowJar, you can **automate server builds**, maintain a **local versioning API**, and reduce dependency on third-party services like SpigotMC and PaperMC for fetching and managing versions.
+While ShadowJar still utilizes their official tools (such as `BuildTools.jar`), it allows users to **self-host their own build system**, cache versions locally, and automate updates—eliminating the need to manually query external sources.

+---

 ## **🚀 Features**
 - ✅ **Automatic Spigot Builds** – Fetches and compiles Spigot versions using `BuildTools.jar`.